WebApiContrib/WebApiContrib.Formatting.Xlsx/README.md

 Notable issues
 --------------

-- Can only serialize classes decorated with `DataContract` and `DataMember` attributes.
-  - This is a temporary workaround to allow ordering of columns that will soon be dispatched with.
 - Incomplete unit test coverage.
 - Bad documentation—sorry about that! :)

 Future work
 -----------

-- Remove yucky dependency on `DataContract` attributes.
 - Allow reading from Excel documents.